michael2012z/BitBible/markdown/JPS/files/Gen.md

 21. And Israel said unto Joseph: 'Behold, I die; but G-d will be with you, and bring you back unto the land of your fathers.

-22. Moreover I have given to thee one portionHeb. schechem, shoulder. above thy brethren, which I took out of the hand of the Amorite with my sword and with my bow.'
+22. Moreover I have given to thee one portion

 ## Genesis 49